Sample Developmental Edit: Before And After Examples

 Collaboration without losing voice

-Healthy collaboration feels like a rehearsal, not a takeover.
+Healthy collaboration feels like rehearsal, not takeover.

 Quality benchmarks before line editing